 OPC-UA Data Structure

-OPC-UA data is comprised of Simple and Custom types.
+OPC-UA data is comprised of Simple and Complex types.

 - Int32 (possibly other Int sizes as well, untested however)